phoenixframework/phoenix_live_view/guides/client/js-interop.md

   * `bindingPrefix` - the prefix to use for phoenix bindings.
 Defaults `"phx-"`
   * `params` - the `connect_params` to pass to the view's mount callback.
 May be a literal object or closure returning an object.
-When a closure is provided, the function receives the view's phx-view name.
+When a closure is provided, the function receives the view's element.
   * `hooks` – a reference to a user-defined hooks namespace, containing client callbacks for server/client interop.
 See the [Client hooks](#client-hooks) section below for details.